MingSheng92/MingSheng92/README.md

 [Landing page](https://www.mymringredient.com/)
 [Online Ordering App](https://store.mymringredient.com/)
 Proof of concept where a fully functional progressive web app to increase online audience conversion rate, and to provide better online shopping experience during the pandemic.
-Hosted with serverless platform, code with React frame work, material ui for frontend components and react-redux for global state management.
+Hosted with serverless platform, code with React frame work, material ui for frontend components and react-redux for global state management, paired with react-helmet for SEO.
 Check out the demo repository for all the technical informations.
 (Coming soon)

 [Image Classification](https://github.com/MingSheng92/Image_Classification)
 Image classification library with 3 different machine learning algorithms with comparison.